WhatsApp Business API vs. WhatsApp Business App: Which Do You Need?

 - Cost: The Business App is free.
 The API uses a conversation-based pricing model where you pay per 24-hour conversation window, with rates varying by country and conversation category.

 If you need an AI chatbot that handles customer inquiries automatically, sends proactive notifications, and scales with your business, the WhatsApp Business API is the clear choice.
+If you are new to WhatsApp bots, start with our complete WhatsApp chatbot guide for a broader overview, or explore specific use cases like WhatsApp chatbot for ecommerce.
 Platforms like Conferbot's WhatsApp integration simplify the API setup process so you do not need to manage the technical infrastructure yourself.

 Meta Business Verification Process: Getting Approved